FAQs

 Q: I’m not sure I am eligible for this?

-A: The Shepherd’s Fund is for any retired clergy, spouse, surviving spouse or legally dependent child or grandchild of a retiree, in a conference, denomination or organization with which we have established a partnership.
+A: The Shepherd’s Fund is for any retired clergy, spouse, surviving spouse, in a conference, denomination or organization with which we have established a partnership (If you have eligibility questions, please contact The Shepherd’s Fund office).
 Our goal is simply to be a blessing to a minister who has faithfully served and sacrificed for Christ.

 Q: What are examples of situations that constitute a need?

-A: Health issues such as, cardiac issues, stroke, COPD, dementia, orthopedic, dental, diabetes are just a few examples.
+A: Health issues such as hearing, vision, cardiac issues, stroke, COPD, dementia, orthopedic, dental, diabetes are just a few examples.

 Q: What kind of expenses can be covered?

 A: Depending on your situation; medical bills such as, doctors, hospitals, rehab, nursing homes, pharmacy, medical equipment.
-Mortgage payments, rent, utilities may also be covered.
-Transportation costs for travel for treatment may also be covered.
+Co-Pays and Out of Pocket Expenses.
+Mortgage payments, rent, utilities, and transportation costs for travel for treatment may also be covered.

 Q: Will The Shepherd’s Fund pay for past medical expenses?

-A: Typically no, but we may pay for expenses incurred within the 3 - 4 months prior to the date we receive an application.
+A: Typically, no, but we may pay for expenses incurred within 90 days (per IRS regulations) prior to the date we receive an application.

-Q: I am a clergy-person on disability.
+Q: I am a clergyperson with a disability.
 Am I eligible?

 Q: What documentation should I include with my application?

-A: Please do not include any information with the application.
-The organization that administers the fund will request appropriate information when they contact you after the application has been submitted.
+A: Please do not include any sensitive personal information with the application.
+The organization, Helping Hands, that administers the fund will request appropriate information when they contact you after the application has been submitted.

 Q: How often can I apply?
 Once per calendar year?
 Every 12 months?

-A: We request that applications for recurring healthcare expenses be submitted once every 12 months.
+A: Future priority will be given to first time applicants.
+We request that applications for recurring healthcare expenses be submitted once every 12 months.
+If you apply on January 01, 2024, you can reapply on January 01, 2025.

 Q: I have a friend who needs this help.
 How do I get him/her signed up?

-A: Please refer them to their conference benefits office, denominational leader or alumni director.
+A: Please refer them to their conference benefits office, denominational leader, or alumni director.
+The Shepherd’s Fund must have an established a partnership with conference, denomination, or organization of the retiree.

-Q: Who can I contact, if I have a question?
+Q: Who can I contact if I have a question?
+Or if a paper application is desired?